TankEngine-ish/Algorithm-Visualizer-/README.md

 algorithm visualizer.

 It was all done in an an Anaconda environment along with Jupyter for the plotting charts inside VSCode.
+In the first part of the project I created some simple .png files with the unsorted and then sorted arrays.
+Then, in the second part of the project I animated the sorting process but also added the number of times the arrays were accessed.
+You can check the results below.

 ## Insertion Sort